lpacher/lae/fpga/practicum/8_pwm_dac/README.md

 * review the working principle of Pulse Width Modulation (PWM)
 * implement and test a free-running programmable 4-bit PWM generator on real FPGA hardware
 * measure the PWM period and compare its value with expectations
+* display the frequency-spectrum of a signal at the oscilloscope with the FFT
 * implement a 1-bit DAC to generate a programmable DC voltage
 * verify the PWM linear characteristics duty-cycle vs. threshold code
 * verify the DAC linear characteristics output voltage vs. threshold code